PatrikBuetler/tetris-/README.md

 - [ELEGOO Starter Kit](https://www.elegoo.com/blogs/arduino-projects/elegoo-mega-2560-the-most-complete-starter-kit-tutorial?srsltid=AfmBOopupDCUx4k3GlIwDG9ThsCZb3olse-rFXBHS9r1umHbmG4WhPqe)

 ## Disclaimer
-The content of this project stems from our work.
-ChatGPT was only used for improving the wording of this report.
+The source code in this project was developed by the project team as part of a university course.
+While parts of the logic and structure were inspired by the classic Tetris game, all programming and implementation were independently written by the authors.
+Any external libraries or components used are credited in the references section and the utils section.
+ChatGPT was used solely for improving the wording and structure of documentation and not for generating code.